khsgym/HobbyLab/HobbyStudiesLiterature/README.rst

 Robert A. Stebbins is a pioneer sociologist who developed a perspective for capturing seriousness in hobbies.
 From the Serious Leisure Perspective (SLP), we can recognize distinctive nature of hobbies from more casual leisure.
 The influence SLP spreads beyond sociology of leisure to other disciplines including psychology and learning sciences.

-`Stebbins, R. A. (1982) Serious Leisure: A Conceptual Statement.
-Pacific Sociological Review, 25(2): 251-272
+`Serious Leisure: A Conceptual Statement.
 <https://doi.org/10.2307/1388726>`_
+  | Stebbins, R. A.
+  | Pacific Sociological Review, 25(2): 251-272
+  | 1982

-`Stebbins, R. A. (1977) The Amateur: Two Sociological Definitions.
-Pacific Sociological Review, 20(4): 582-606
+`The Amateur: Two Sociological Definitions.
 <https://doi.org/10.2307%2F1388717>`_
+  | Stebbins, R. A.
+  | Pacific Sociological Review, 20(4): 582-606
+  | 1977